War as Opportunity

 The Great War was great for industrialists; grim for everyone else.

-In 1934, Fortune Magazine ran an article that put forward the notion that the war was all about money.
+In 1934, Fortune Magazine ran an article arguing that the war was all about money.

 “According to the best accountancy figures, it cost about $25,000 (about $450,000 today) to kill a soldier during the World War,” was the opening sentence.